 Diane Grubbe | Flute

-Diane Grubbe freelances in the San Francisco Bay Area and has performed with Pocket Opera, Napa Valley Symphony, Golden Gate Opera, Lamplighters, Lyric Opera, Festival Opera, Symphony Silicon Valley and others.
-Diane has appeared as flute and piccolo soloist with the Siena Music Festival in Italy, the San Francisco Concerto Orchestra and the Calabasas Chamber Orchestra in Southern California, with whom she recorded the Vivaldi Piccolo Concerto for their CD, The Baroque Concerto.
-Drawn to the evolving tonal possibilities of the flute, Diane enjoys studying and performing contemporary works.
-Notable performances include the US premiere of John Wolf Brennan’s solo flute piece, Drei ver-flix-te Stücke and an appearance in the Bay Area retrospective of Pauline Oliveros’ work, where she performed Trio for Flute, Piano and Page Turner with Sarah Cahill and Monique Buzzarté.
-She has been a guest performer with contemporary music groups sfSound, Earplay and the Eco Ensemble.
+Diane Grubbe freelances throughout the San Francisco Bay Area.
+She is a regular performer with Pocket Opera and has also appeared with the Stockton Symphony, Symphony Silicon Valley, Lamplighters, Festival Opera, and others.
+Drawn to the evolving tonal possibilities of the flute, Diane enjoys improvising as well as studying and performing new works.
+She often performs with the contemporary music ensemble sfSound, and has been a guest performer with Earplay, the Eco Ensemble, Santa Cruz New Music Works, and the San Francisco Contemporary Music Players.
 Diane holds Bachelor and Masters degrees in flute performance from San Francisco State University and the San Francisco Conservatory, respectively.
 Her instructors include Paul Renzi, Lloyd Gowen and Tim Day of the San Francisco Symphony; and Barbara Chaffe and Jim Walker of the San Francisco Ballet and Opera Orchestras.
 She has performed in masterclasses with Julius Baker, Heinz Holliger, Robert Dick and Robert Stallman.

 Kyle Bruckmann | Oboe

-Oboist and composer/performer Kyle Bruckmann’s creative work extends from a Western classical foundation into gray areas encompassing free jazz, electronic music and post-punk rock.
-He has worked with the San Francisco Symphony and most of the Bay Area’s regional orchestras while remaining active within an international community of improvisers and sound artists, appearing on more than 60 recordings.
-In addition to Quinteto Latino, his ensemble affiliations include the San Francisco Contemporary Music Players, Eco Ensemble, Splinter Reeds, the Stockton Symphony, and acclaimed new music collective sfSound.
-From 1996-2003, he was a fixture in Chicago’s thriving underground music scene; long-term projects include Wrack (winner of a 2012 Chamber Music America New Jazz Works award), the electro-acoustic duo EKG, and the avant-punk monstrosity Lozenge.
-Bruckmann earned undergraduate degrees in music and psychology at Rice University in Houston, studying oboe with Robert Atherholt, serving as music director of campus radio station KTRU, and achieving academic distinction as a member of Phi Beta Kappa.
+Oboist Kyle Bruckmann’s widely ranging work as a composer/performer, educator, classical freelancer and new music specialist extends from conservatory-trained foundations into gray areas encompassing free jazz, post-punk rock, and the noise underground.
+Beyond Quinteto Latino, his current ensemble affiliations include Splinter Reeds, San Francisco Contemporary Music Players, sfSound, Eco Ensemble, and the Stockton Symphony.
+Since moving to the San Francisco Bay Area from Chicago in 2003, he has performed as a substitute with the San Francisco Symphony and most of the area’s regional orchestras while remaining active within an international community of improvisers and sound artists, appearing on more than 80 recordings of various genres.
+He is now Assistant Professor of Practice in Oboe and Contemporary Performance at University of the Pacific, and also teaches at UC Santa Cruz, Davis and Berkeley.
+Bruckmann earned undergraduate degrees in music and psychology at Rice University in Houston, studying oboe with Robert Atherholt and serving as music director of campus radio station KTRU.
 He completed his Masters degree in 1996 at the University of Michigan, Ann Arbor, where he studied oboe performance with Harry Sargous and contemporary improvisation with Ed Sarath.

 Leslie Tagorda | Clarinet